What to know about the loan servicer at the center of the Supreme Court student debt fight

-The Supreme Court is expected to rule on President Biden’s student debt relief plan as soon as Thursday, and one loan servicer has been thrown into the center of the debate.
+The Supreme Court is expected to rule on President Biden’s student debt relief plan as soon as Thursday, and one loan servicer in particular has been thrown into the center of the debate.

 The Missouri Higher Education Loan Authority, more commonly known as MOHELA, is one of the largest federal student loan servicers in the country and a central player in Biden v.
 Nebraska.